un-ts/changesets-gitlab/README.md

 ### Inputs

-> Environment valuables starts with `INPUT_`, case insensitive
+> Environment valuables starts with `INPUT_`, case-sensitive, uppercase

-- publish - The command to use to build and publish packages
+- PUBLISH - The command to use to build and publish packages
-- version - The command to update version, edit CHANGELOG, read and delete changesets.
+- VERSION - The command to update version, edit CHANGELOG, read and delete changesets.
 Default to `changeset version` if not provided
-- commit - The commit message to use.
+- COMMIT - The commit message to use.
 Default to `Version Packages`
-- title - The merge request title.
+- TITLE - The merge request title.
 Default to `Version Packages`

 #### Only available in `changesets-gitlab`

-- published - Command executed after published
+- PUBLISHED - Command executed after published
-- only_changesets - Command executed on only changesets detected
+- ONLY_CHANGESETS - Command executed on only changesets detected
-- remove_source_branch - Enables the merge request "Delete source branch" checkbox.
+- REMOVE_SOURCE_BRANCH - Enables the merge request "Delete source branch" checkbox.
 Default false.
-- target_branch -> The merge request target branch.
+- TARGET_BRANCH -> The merge request target branch.
 Defaults to current branch
-- create_gitlab_releases - A boolean value to indicate whether to create Gitlab releases after publish or not.
+- CREATE_GITLAB_RELEASES - A boolean value to indicate whether to create Gitlab releases after publish or not.
 Default true.

 ### Outputs